Fawn leaf-nosed bat: Description

 Hipposideros cervinus is a medium-sized hipposiderid with two lateral leaflets on its nose leaf.
 The nose-leaf is greyish pink, ears triangular.
 Pups are dark gray in coloration, maturing to a dark brown in adults which often becomes bleached over time, turning a bright orange colour due to the ammonia from droppings in communal roosts.

 The form of the nose-leaf distinguishes the species by its squarish outline, which is broader at the lower part, below the nostrils, where small leaflets extend from either side of this structure.
 The funnel shaped ear becomes pointed at its tip.
 The colour of the pelage is variable, appearing as a uniform grey to russet highlights over a more greyish brown shade and sometimes presenting as a bright orange colour.
 The range of measurements describing Hipposideros cervinus for the forearm are 45–48 millimetres, the combined head and body length 41–51 mm, ear length from the tip to the notch at base 13–15 mm.
 The average mass, derived from a range of 5.6 to 8.5 grams, is 7.0 grams.

 Distribution

 Hipposideros cervinus is widespread in a region extending from the Malay Peninsula and on larger and smaller islands in the territories of Indonesia and New Guinea.
 The species occurs at altitudes from sea level up to 1400 metres asl.
-The distribution range includes the Torres Strait island to the northeast of Australia and extends to a few records on the mainland, east of Cape York and near the town of Coen, Queensland.
+The distribution range includes the Torres Strait islands of northeast Australia and extends to a few records on the mainland in eastern Cape York and near the town of Coen, Queensland.